Kunal0004/Discord-Bot/README.md

 # Discord-Bot
-Basic Discord moderation bot - this is still a work in progress.
+Template Discord Bot.

+Put your bot token and prefix? in `.config` then run `node bot.js`